-Here we are in 2019.
+Here we are in 2022.
 In our experience, every training professional at every organization understands the need for global training solutions.
-And because no training content should stand alone, these modern learning rollouts should focus on blended experiences.
+And because no training content should stand alone, these modern learning rollouts should focus on hybrid and blended experiences.

 In our work with individual practitioners and huge corporations, we recognize that standalone virtual or face-to-face training events no longer meet the needs of our learners or support the way businesses function today.